-One of the quintessential markers of an artist’s success is securing a gallery to represent their work.
+One of the quintessential markers of an artist’s success is often securing a gallery to represent their work.
 The application process can be daunting, whether you have already sent out hundreds of emails or are mustering up the courage to reach out to your first gallery.
 While it does take time and a little bit of research, it doesn’t have to be so overwhelming.
 Based on insider knowledge from working for galleries, art fairs, museums and auction houses and my own previous experiences approaching this as an artist, I’ve put together my thoughts on what to have prepared before you submit, how to find the right fit for your work and the best do’s and don’ts for applying to galleries.

 First, if you haven’t read Kat’s post “5 Things Keeping Your Art from Being Featured”, please pause right here and check it out first!
 A lot of the rules she mentions relate to this topic as well.